 Removed, ripped, plucked out by hand, yes.
 All of those options apply here.

-I made a promise you once and I don't intend on breaking it.
 I've already sent someone to take care of it.

 It may have been the only time that Sherlock truly meant it, because Mycroft understood him.
 He understood what John meant, he understood why Sherlock didn't tell him where he was, and he understood why he was not complimented on his recent and substantial weight loss or his promotion or why Sherlock didn't ask how he was.
 Because he knew that Sherlock knew.